Programs / Graduate

 The M.A. written exam is a take-home written exam, consisting of two parts, Film Theory and Film Historiography.
 Students choose between two alternative questions for each topic.
 The exam is emailed to students by 9 A.M.
 Responses are returned by email to the examiners and Graduate Assistant by 5 P.M.
 The questions and reading lists are the same for all examinees.
 Answers should be both synthetic and analytic, drawing on material from the two introductory courses.

 In September of the third semester, all students taking the MA exam that semester will be asked to attend an M.A.
 Review.
 This is not an oral exam, but an advising session in which the student is officially informed of the results of the MA exam.
-There are three faculty members in attendance: the current Graduate Adviser and two Film faculty with whom the student foresees working most closely, one of which the student designates as the faculty adviser.
+There are three faculty members in attendance: the current Graduate Advisor and two Film & Media faculty with whom the student foresees working most closely, one of which the student designates as the faculty adviser.
 The student should obtain the consent of these faculty members prior to the review.

-When students have been given permission to proceed in the program, the MA Review serves as a planning meeting for the Ph.D. curriculum.
+When students have been given permission to proceed in the program, the M.A.
+Review serves as a planning meeting for the Ph.D curriculum.
 Students should come to this meeting prepared to propose potential Qualifying Exam fields and committee members for his or her Ph.D program.
 Two of those fields should fall under the rubrics of Film Theory and Film History, and one should be defined as an outside field that creates an interdisciplinary profile for the student.

 The Graduate Division stipulates that students must satisfy two language requirements.
 Students may pass both by examination or one by examination and the other by completing a four-semester (or six-quarter) course sequence with an average grade of B or better.
 For one of the two languages, an upper division foreign language course that requires a four-semester (or six-quarter) course sequence as a prerequisite satisfies the requirement.
 Waivers can be granted for native languages other than English and a full undergraduate sequence to upper-division level in a foreign language.
 The exam is an open-dictionary exam and consists of translating a 300-word passage.

-The following is the ideal timeline for progress through the Film Ph.D. program.
+The following is the ideal timeline for progress through the Film & Media Ph.D. program.
 This time frame must be adhered to if student wishes to receive two semesters of the Dean’s Completion Fellowship at the stage of writing the dissertation.

 Semester 1: Film 200 and proseminar (possibly with Film elective #1 and/or Language course).